EveYu0130/CS349-User-Interfaces/a4/README.txt

 Description:
-    This project is an Android mobile application,which allows users to display a grid (or list) of thumbnail images, rate each image, and filter the list of images by this rating.
+    This is an interactive Android mobile application that allows users to load images, and display these images in a dynamic layout that responds to device orientation.
+Users can rate images (1-5), and filter them based on this rating.

 Functions:
     - User can load images (from resources).